japp-io/flat-equalizer/docs/user-guide.md

 Remember, the key to a great audio experience is experimentation.
 Try different settings and combinations to find what sounds best to you.
 Feel free to explore and adjust until you achieve the desired sound quality.

-If you have any further questions or need assistance, don't hesitate to contact us at [support@japp.io](mailto:support@japp.io).

-*Note: The above explanations are meant to provide a simple overview of the Flat Equalizer's features.
-Feel free to explore and experiment to discover your preferred audio settings.*

 ### Profiles

 Profiles are like customized sound settings that you can save and switch between whenever you want.
 Imagine you're using your car's Bluetooth system – you'd probably prefer a different sound style compared to when you're using your Bluetooth headphones.
 With profiles, you can easily save these different settings.